dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 2. But this breaks low level graph optimizations, fuse, cull, and slice fusion in particular.
 We can make these unnecessary with two changes:
     -   We can make high level graphs considerably smarter to handle cull and slice fusion
-    -   We can move a bit more of the scheduling down to the workers to remove the advantages of low-level fusion
+    -   We can move a bit more of the scheduling down to the workers to replicate the advantages of low-level fusion there
 3. Then, once all of the graph manipulation happens on the scheduler, let's try to accelerate it, hopefully in a language that the current dev community can understand, like Cython